History Files

 AD 62 - 386

-The Arsacids were formerly a branch of the Parthian Persian rulers of the same name.
+The Arsacids were formerly a branch of the Parthian rulers of the same name.
 They became a distinct Armenian dynasty who had their treasure-house and burial-place at Ingalova, formerly within the Bronze Age state of Hayasa-Azzi.
 Information about their rule is patchy in places.

 62 - 72

-Tiridates II of Armenia
+Tiridates II of Armenia / Trdat

-Brother of Vologeses I of Persia.
+Brother of Vologeses I of Parthia.

 63

-Rome and Persia fight to a stalemate in Armenia.
+Rome and Parthia fight to a stalemate in Armenia.
 Rome annexes Armenia Sophene and negotiates a peace treaty with Persia whereby Tiridates lays down the crown and travels to Rome to have Nero personally hand it back as a Roman - and not Persian - gift to the Armenian princes.
 Armenia is protected by Persia 62-63, and by Rome 63-72.

 Christianity is introduced very soon afterwards, although it doesn't become the official religion until the fourth century; Armenia is reckoned to be the oldest Christian state.